Meet my no-fail vegan stew and dumplings. Packed with flavour, affordable and quicker than regular stew.

 Last but certainly not least, you will need yeast extract.
 This is not to be confused with nutritional yeast.

 Add more flour.
 You can use either regular plain flour or cornflour.
-You will want to make sure your flour it’s dissolved in some liquid before adding it to your stew.
-How?
+You will want to make sure your flour is dissolved in some liquid BEFORE you add it to your stew.
+Wondering how to do that?